Kaushik1575/RentHubR/backend/REMINDER_SETUP.md

 **You're all set! 🎉**

-The reminder email system is now active and will automatically send emails 2 hours before pickup time.
+The reminder email system is now active and will automatically send emails 1 hour before pickup time.